 iTubeDownloader charges a fee - it's $8.99 for the activation code, and students can get 35% off - but there's a free trial that may be sufficient for your needs.

 It looks like a browser, but it automatically directs you to YouTube's home page.
 You then browse the site as normal, except that there's now a big Download button next to the URL bar.
-Tap this at any point to grab the video you're currently viewing.
+Tap this at any point to grab the video you're currently viewing (or the video whose URL you've pasted into the address bar).

-We found it easy to use iTubeDownloader and the resultant download was good-quality.
+We found it easy to use iTubeDownloader and the resultant download was of a good quality.
 (You get a choice of download quality settings, in fact.)
 The only downside, really, is that it isn't free beyond the terms of the trial.

 - £15.99/$19.99 a year, 7-day trial